Category: Data

 Data comprise variables.
 Variables are something that changes from time to time, place to place, and/or person to person.
 Variables may be classified into quantitative and qualitative according to the form of the characters they may have.

-A variable is called a quantitative variable when a characteristic can be expressed numerically such as age, weight, income, or a number of children, that is, the variables that can be quantified or measured from some measurement device/ scales (such as weighing machine, thermometer, and liquid measurement standardized container).
+A variable is called a quantitative variable when a characteristic can be expressed numerically such as age, weight, income, or several children, that is, the variables that can be quantified or measured from some measurement device/ scales (such as weighing machine, thermometer, and liquid measurement standardized container).

 On the other hand, if the characteristic is non-numerical such as education, sex, eye color, quality, intelligence, poverty, satisfaction, etc. the variable is referred to as a qualitative variable.
 A qualitative characteristic is also called an attribute.
 An individual or an object with such a characteristic can be counted or enumerated after having been assigned to one of the several mutually exclusive classes or categories (or groups).